SUSE Rancher Prime

 file which contains the necessary configuration for installing the SUSE Observability Helm Chart.

-The SUSE Observability administrator passwords will be autogenerated by the above command and are output as comments in the generated basicConfig.yaml
+The SUSE Observability administrator password will be autogenerated by the above command and are output as comments in the generated basicConfig.yaml

 hashes of those passwords so that they're securely stored in the Helm release in the cluster.